simple-openai

 Thread was deleted: true

 In this example you can see the code to establish a speech-to-speech conversation between you and the model using your microphone and your speaker.
-See the full code on:
+Here you can see in action the following events:

 Simple-OpenAI provides an exception handling mechanism through the OpenAIExceptionConverter